What Is CBD?

 Have you heard about CBD oil for sleep issues?
 If you’re looking to catch up on some zzz’s, or you’re fighting a legitimate bout of insomnia, CBD may be able to help you fall—and stay—asleep.
 Some smaller studies have shown that CBD at bedtime could improve sleep, and a study on rats in 2013 showed that CBD increased total sleep time.
 That said, Jordan Tishler, M.D., noted that the rat study found “at high doses, CBD can cause insomnia and jitteriness”—so do your research on the appropriate dosage for each product before you go overboard.
 (Related: Can CBD Products Help You Sleep Better?)

 Aside from being an antiseizure and antianxiety remedy, CBD is also known as an anti-inflammatory.
 Delivery for internal and muscular inflammation is recommended to be taken orally (sublingually, ingested, or vaporized) versus topically, which hasn’t been backed by clinical studies.
-Doctors have said it could be outright impossible for CBD to permeate the layers of your skin (transdermally) to actually sink into your muscles.
+Topical application can also be a viable option of applications for certain patients and conditions.
 (See: Do CBD Pain-Relief Creams Really Work?)

 CBD could potentially be as effective for pain relief as an opioid, but without the potential for deadly addiction.
 Dr. Solomon shared a self-report study he conducted at UC Berkeley last year, which tracked patients that were using opioids for pain relief.
 When subjects tried using cannabis in lieu of opioids, the majority “reported that cannabis provided relief on par with their other medications, but without the unwanted side effects.”
 He noted that more research needs to be done, but all signs point to pain relief—which would lead to fewer opioid-related deaths.